 CORID Application and Approval Procedures

-- Access to the CORID website is via the HSConnect website .
-Create a HSConnect account to login and then click on the CORID link.
+- Access to the CORID website is via the HSConnect website.
+Create a HSConnect account to login.
+Permission to access CORID is required the first time accessed.
+Contact CORID Administrator to request access.

 - Complete the appropriate CORID application (Research or Clinical Training) .
 A signed letter of support from the department chair or division chief is required and printed on departmental letterhead .
-Only letters saved as a PDF format can be uploaded inorder to complete the CORID application submission.
-Sample letters are under the resource tab on the CORID website.
+Only letters saved as a PDF format can be uploaded inorder to complete and submit the CORID application.
+Sample letters are under the "Resource" tab on the CORID website.

 Once CORID approval has been granted, the following requirements are effective for the duration of the activity: On the CORID website, each Prinicpal Investigator has access to all saved/pending/approved /closed CORID applications under his/her user profile as well as links to submit an Annual Renewal, a Modification Request or a Final report.

 - Submission of an Annual Renewal Report is required no later than two weeks prior to the designated renewal date.
 E-mail reminders are automatically sent to the Principal Investigator, Course Director or designee beginning two months prior to the renewal date.
-Annual approval is required to continue the activity;
+Annual approval is required to continue the activity.
+If the designated renewal date passes for the CORID number assigned, it will be locked and all activity must cease until it is renewed and approved.

 - A Modification Request for any changes to the original application, including Principal Investigator or Course Director, number of samples required, additional component(s), methods employed, collaboration with external Principal investigators and entities, external sharing of tissue etc..